ssuryanarayanan/Qi-Docs/docs/Overview.md

 }
 ```

-####Operating on multiple streams with a single call
-There are overloads for several of the above ‘write’ methods (*InsertValues( )*, *UpdateValues( )* and *ReplaceValues( )*) that can be used to act upon multiple streams with a single call.
-These operations are described in the Advanced Topics section of this document.

 ####Summary of write methods
-The following table shows the methods that are available for writing and changing Qi data:
+The following table shows the methods that are available for writing and changing Qi data.
+For further detail refer to [QiValues](https://qi-docs.readthedocs.org/en/latest/Data/):

 |Write methods    |Description                                                            |
 |---              |---                                                                    |